Safe Documents in Microsoft 365 A5 or E5 Security

 To enable auditing capabilities, the local device needs to have Microsoft Defender for Endpoint installed.
 To deploy Microsoft Defender for Endpoint, you need to go through the various phases of deployment.
 After onboarding, you can configure auditing capabilities in the Microsoft 365 Defender portal.

-How do I know this worked?
+How do I know this procedure worked?

 To verify that you've enabled and configured Safe Documents, do any of the following steps: